 Significant judgment may be required to determine whether certain financial instruments measured at fair value are classified as Level 2 or Level 3.
 In making this determination, we consider all available information that market participants use to measure the fair value of the financial instrument, including observable market data, indications of market liquidity and orderliness, and our understanding of the valuation techniques and significant inputs used.
-Based upon the specific facts and circumstances of each instrument or instrument category, judgments are made regarding the significance of the Level 3 inputs to the instruments' fair value measurement in its entirety.
+Based upon the specific facts and circumstances of each instrument or instrument are regarding the significance of the Level 3 inputs to the instruments' fair value measurement in its entirety.
 If Level 3 inputs are considered significant, the instrument is classified as Level 3.
-The process for determining fair value using unobservable inputs is generally more subjective and involves a high degree of management judgment and assumptions.
-We discuss changes in the valuation inputs and assumptions used in determining the fair value of our financial instruments, including the extent to which we have relied on significant unobservable inputs to estimate fair value and our process for corroborating these inputs, in "Part II-Item 8.
+The process for determining fair value uses understanding the valuation inputs and assumptions.
+We discuss changes in the valuation inputs and assumptions used in activate fair value of our financial instruments, including the extent to which we have relied on significant unobservable inputs to estimate fair value and our process for corroborating these inputs, in "Part II-Item 8.
 Financial Statements and Supplementary Data-Note 16-Fair Value Measurement."